This is an updated version of an article published 13 May 2019.

-The Nordics’ shift from licence to tax financing has happened over the course of just a decade.
+Over the course of just a decade, all Nordic countries have chosen to replace the licence fee with a tax model.
 The aim has been formulated as that of creating a long-term and technology-neutral financing for public service media.

 The first country to shift was Iceland, introducing a public service tax in 2009, followed by Finland in 2013.
 And now, the other countries are following suit: Sweden switched to tax financing at the beginning of this year; while Denmark will gradually shift from licence fees to tax funding during the period 2019-2021, ending with full tax funding from 2022 forward.
 The Norwegian proposal entails tax funding from 2020.

 Despite the similarities, there are differences between the models.
 The tax can be designed as a special public service tax, as a regular tax or as a reduction of the basic deduction.
-As for the tax level, Iceland and Denmark have a fixed sum, while the other countries have chosen an income-related tax.
+As for the tax level, Iceland and Denmark have a model which is independent of income, while the other countries have chosen an income-related tax.
 Another difference is whether the fee is included or kept outside the annual state budget negotiations.

 More about the models in the different countries:

 - The Icelandic public service tax, introduced in 2009, is a special tax, included in the annual state budget.
 The level of the tax is fixed; that is, everyone with an income above a certain level pays the same sum, currently ISK 17,500 or about EUR 130 per person and year.
 The tax contributes to two-thirds of RÚV's revenues, while advertising accounts for the rest.